cherylkc/catalog-service/docs/books/references/update-a-book.md

 # Updating a book's properties

-Use a `PATCH` request to update a book's title, author, genre, or keyword.
+Make a `PATCH` request to update a book's title, author, genre, or keyword.

 ## URL